kporras07/solr8-sandbox/modules/search_api_pantheon/README.md

     going to change that to 'relevance' once we have some data being returned during the search.

   * In the view, `CHOOSE FIELDS TO BE INCLUDED IN THE RESULTS` from the fields you added to your index when you created it.
-In addition to the fields you added to the index, choose 'relevance' to added to the results.
+In addition to the fields you added to the index, choose 'relevance' to add to the results.

   * Expose any keywords to the user to change and the view will put a KEYWORDS

-  * Once your search is returning results, you can now sort by the "relevance" field and solr will give the documents a relevance rating.
-Higher rating means Solr thinks the item is "more relevant" to your search term.
+  * Once your search is returning results, you can now sort by the "relevance" field and Solr will give the documents a relevance rating.
+A higher rating means Solr thinks the item is "more relevant" to your search term.

 * **Export your changes**